With a count over one hundred, you could stumble across a state park just about anywhere you roam in Texas.

 And UBER will pick you up right from your campsite.

-08. Small Town Charm in Blanco State Park
+08. Small Town Charm in Bastrop State Park

-Plus, full hookups and monthly spots are available, a rarity in the world of state parks.
+Plus, full hookups and monthly spots are available in the state park, a rarity in the world of state parks.

 07. Scenic Drives Around Balmorhea State Park